 - Day 1 – Fly to Washington D.C. where you will be met and transferred to your hotel for a two-night stay.

-- Day 2 – Washington D.C. - This morning we take an included half-day city tour by coach including an introduction to Civil War history at the Museum of American History.
+- Day 2 – This morning we take an included half-day city tour by coach.
+We begin the tour with an introduction to Civil War history at the Museum of American History.
 Spend the afternoon at leisure.

-- Day 3 – Gettysburg - We travel to Gettysburg, Pennsylvania for a tour of the famous battlefield.
-The Battle of Gettysburg in July 1863 is often quoted as the Civil War’s turning point and resulted in the Confederates, under General Robert E Lee, retreating to Virginia after their attempted second invasion into Union territory.
+- Day 3 – We travel to Gettysburg, Pennsylvania this morning for a tour of the famous battlefield.
+The Battle of Gettysburg in July 1863 is often quoted as the Civil War’s turning point and resulted in the Confederates, under General Robert E. Lee, retreating to Virginia after their attempted second invasion into Union territory.
 Abraham Lincoln, in November of the same year, delivered his famous Gettysburg Address here at the dedication ceremony for the Gettysburg National Cemetery.
 In the evening, join our included ‘Ghosts of Gettysburg’ tour.
 Stay overnight in Gettysburg.

-- Day 4 – Antietam Battlefield and Harper’s Ferry - Included visit to the battlefield of Antietam (admission included), the bloodiest one-day battle in American history, where Lee’s invasion of Maryland was ended.
+- Day 4 – Included visit to the battlefield of Antietam (admission included), the bloodiest one-day battle in American history, where Lee’s invasion of Maryland was ended.
 Onwards to Harper’s Ferry, where in 1859 John Brown led his famous party of 21 men and secured the federal armoury.
 The slave uprising was to precipitate the onset of the Civil War.
 Overnight in Harper’s Ferry.

-- Day 5 – Lynchburg, Virginia - We travel to Lynchburg, an important central transportation centre for the Confederacy army, as well as having a large hospital for Confederate soldiers, and scene of the Battle of Lynchburg in 1864.
+- Day 5 – We travel to Lynchburg, an important central transportation centre for the Confederacy army, as well as having a large hospital for Confederate soldiers, and scene of the Battle of Lynchburg in 1864.
 We take a tour of the town before spending a night here.

-- Day 7 – Arlington Cemetery - We return to Washington, arriving late morning.
+- Day 7 – We return to Washington, arriving late morning.
 Spend the afternoon in the capital or join our optional visit to Arlington National Cemetery.

 - Day 8 – We head this morning to Manassas/Bull Run, where two battles took place, before transferring to the airport for the return overnight flight home.